-Thanks to TOMRA’s sophisticated new X-TRACT ™ unit
+Thanks to TOMRA’s new X-TRACT ™ unit

-An aluminium recycling company and extrusion specialist, is the first company in the world to reap the benefits of X-TRACT™, the sophisticated new sensor-based sorting solution from TOMRA Recycling Sorting.
+An aluminium recycling company and extrusion specialist, is the first company in the world to reap the benefits of X-TRACT™, the new sensor-based sorting solution from TOMRA Recycling Sorting.
 The X-TRACT™, TOMRA’s most advanced x-ray metals sorting unit, has enabled it to achieve 99% pure aluminium for use in secondary aluminium production.

 The new X-TRACT™ unit was installed in March 2021 at Alutrade’s Oldbury recycling plant in Birmingham which processes 42,000 tonnes of waste annually.
 The plant’s infeed material comprises metal extrusions from different types of post-consumer construction waste, such as windows and doors, as well as aluminium cans.

 When the infeed material arrives at the recycler's plant it is initially pre-shredded into smaller pieces of around one to two meters in length before being further shredded by a hammer mill.
 Magnets and eddy current separators are then used to separate the metals into ferrous and non-ferrous metals, removing any contaminants in preparation for the next sorting stage.

 Following magnetic separation, a combination of TOMRA sensor-based sorting units is used to process, sort and recover the target fraction of aluminium.
 Two of the earlier edition TOMRA X-TRACT™ units – which were installed in 2017 and 2018 respectively – are programmed to capture a larger aluminium fraction of >30mm and the new machine targets a smaller 10-30mm aluminium fraction, removing any heavy metal content from the aluminium.
 Both the earlier and new edition X-TRACT™ units sort metals based on the difference in atomic density, separating out any heavy metals.